robyftp/Tree/README.md

-## I was going to get a brain transplant, but I changed my mind
+## Atheism is a non-prophet organisation.